rhasspy/rhasspy3/docs/tutorial.md

 ### Client/Server

 Like speech to text, text to speech models can take a while to load.
-Let's add a server for Larynx to `configuration.yaml`:
+Let's add a server for Piper to `configuration.yaml`:

 ```yaml
 programs: